sinch/net-ConferenceCalling/readme.md

 ## Mute and Kick participants
-Go back to your **Home/Details.cshtml** viewand add a couple of action links in the list of participants. one for Muting unmuting and one for kicking a participant
+Go back to your **Home/Details.cshtml** view and add a couple of action links in the list of participants, one for Muting unmuting and one for kicking a participant

 ```html
  @foreach (var participant in @Model.Participants) {